 - Look at the language and grammar.
 Some companies hire contractors from around the world or even use automated technology to post fake reviews.
 You may be able to pick these out based on how poorly the review is written.

 In addition to keeping these tips in mind, note that Trustpilot has measures in place for combatting fake reviews.
-According to the website, Trustpilot has more than 50 people safeguarding the platform, 25+ fraud detection robots and gets more than 5,000 whistleblower notifications each month from members of the global community.
+According to the website, Trustpilot has more than 80 people safeguarding the platform and reviewing more than 9,000 suspicion reviews each month from members of the global community.

 Based on my research, Trustpilot is definitely a legitimate resource worth your time.
 This is especially true if you’ve never ordered from a website before or if you need to contact a company that’s active on Trustpilot.